almostengr/almostengrwebsite/docs/privacy.md

 Like most website operators, Almost Engineer Services collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
-Almost Engineer Services’s purpose in collecting non-personally identifying information is to better understand how Almost Engineer Services’s visitors use its website.
+Almost Engineer Services's purpose in collecting non-personally identifying information is to better understand how Almost Engineer Services's visitors use its website.

 Almost Engineer Services also collects potentially personally-identifying information like